PuEnjoy/Learn-Assembly-FU/lecture00.md

     ;exit the program

 ```
-## End of the Lecture
+# End of Lecture
 In this lecture, you received a brief introduction to Assembly language and learned about the basic instructions needed to start writing your first program.
 I don’t expect anyone to have memorized all the instructions and details on the first read—this lecture is meant to introduce you to the fundamentals.
 For the first few programs you create, you will need to frequently reference documentation until these details become second nature.
 For this, I recommend Siedler's [NASM-Assembly-Cheat-Sheet](https://github.com/Siedler/NASM-Assembly-Cheat-Sheet/blob/master/Cheat-Sheet.md), which provides an excellent overview of registers, volatile vs. non-volatile registers, arithmetic instructions, coding conventions, and much more.
 Currently, only a German version of this Cheat-Sheet is available, but I will be working on an English version soon.
 Once completed, you will find a reference to it here.

 Please note that as of right now, you are still missing some crucial information to create your first running program.
 In particular, you need to learn how to communicate with your operating system.
 This knowledge is essential for performing privileged tasks, including properly exiting the program.
-We will cover these topics in the next lecture: [lecture01-Syscalls](linktolecture).
+We will cover these topics in the next lecture: [lecture01-Syscalls](https://github.com/PuEnjoy/Learn-Assembly-FU/blob/main/lecture01.md).

- ## [optional] Setting up your playground (Under construction)
+ # [optional] Setting up your playground (Under construction)
  In previous lectures of the Computer Architectures class, you never learned how to create standalone programs in Assembly.
 Instead for each exercise sheet you were provided a wrapper written in C. You would simply create a function in Assembly which would then be linked to the wrapper which created the actual runable program.
 This was because you had never heard of any operating system functionality before and creating a functional Assembly program requires quite a lot of interaction which your OS.
 You will learn more about these steps in the next lecture.
 After compleading this course and learning how to create stand alone programs, we will go back to the old exercise sheets which will hide all kinds of OS-functions from you.
 The playground will do the same.
 I will provide you with a C-Wrapper and a Makefile below.
 You simply don't ask any questions and those tools will do all the heavy lifting for you, until we learn to understand them. <br>
  I only recommend setting up and using the playground if you struggle to understand the basic instructions and use of registers.
 If these concepts are clear, simply continue with the theoretical lectures until you learn to write your first Assembly program. <br>
  The provides makefile will compile, link and assemble the the C-Wrapper and your code.
 The C-Wrapper provides the functionality to print out the values of some registers.
 You can try out some instructions and then view the affected registers.
 If you are good with theoretical learning and want to save time, simply continue the lectures.
 We will learn how to write and debug programs later.